Did you know that a whopping 24.4% of all clicks go to the first result of local business searches?

 Your cover photo is important because it is the most prominent photo shown on your business profile.
 This image is also used in thumbnails, so be sure to pick an image that makes you stand out from competitors or makes people want to click on your listing:

 Your profile photo is what shows up on your avatar when you post a photo or reply to a customer review.
-A business owner might choose to upload a high quality photo of themselves as the profile photo or a high quality image of the business logo.

-Be sure to also upload a variety of other photos to represent your business.
 Here are some ideas you may want to consider: